 COLREGs is one of the internationally agreed conventions of the sea.
-It is vital to ensure that all seafarers have full understanding to take correct actions to avoid collisions.
-The International Maritime Organisation (IMO) developed the first standard for Vocational Education and Training (VET) programmes for merchant navy officers (STCW) in 1978, and it has been amended in 1991, 1995, 2003 and 2010 respectively.
-However, there are currently no mechanism to monitor how these standards are being applied as many VET providers have been found not to follow many requirements.
-Therefore, there has always been substantial diversity on the knowledge of seafarers affecting the safety of life at Sea.
 The COLREGs are basically a set of rules required to be followed by all navigation officers.
-It is one of the most important International Conventions in seafarer's education and training where full understanding and knowledge must be shown/performed prior to taking charge of navigational watch.
+It is one of the most important International Conventions in a seafarer's education and training where full understanding and knowledge must be shown/performed prior taking charge of navigational watch.
+As such It is vital to ensure that all seafarers have a full understanding of the COLREGs and so can take correct actions to avoid collisions.
+The International Maritime Organisation (IMO) developed the first standard for Vocational Education and Training (VET) programmes for merchant navy officers (STCW) in 1978, these standards were amended in 1991, 1995, 2003 and 2010 respectively.
+However, there are currently no mechanisms to monitor how there standards are being applied.
+Therefore, there has always been substantial diversity in the knowledge of seafarers from different countries and VET institutions which affects the safety of life at sea.

-The COLREGs provide various guidelines as to passing, crossing overtaking manoeuvres to be made; detailing of which ships have the right of the way depending on the circumstances and the types of ships involved, and what actions these ships should take.
-It also describes the rules on the signals (lights, shapes and sounds signals)
+The COLREGs provide various guidelines as to passing, crossing and overtaking manoeuvres; detailing which ships have the right of the way depending on the circumstances and the types of ships involved, and what actions these ships should take.
+It also describes the rules on signals (lights, shapes and sounds signals)

-The recent IMO bulletin "maritime knowledge centre" reports that more than 90% of the collisions are attributed to human factor (IMO, 2010), and this had earlier been reported by Parker (2010).
+The recent IMO bulletin "maritime knowledge centre" reported that more than 90% of the collisions are attributed to human factor (IMO, 2010), and this had earlier been reported by Parker (2010).
 Ziarati (2007), reports that the majority of those accidents and incidents are related to collisions and near misses.
-There is a clear indication that Collision regulations are either not understood or ignored although they are primary set of rules for taking actions to avoid collisions.
+There is a clear indication that Collision regulations are either not understood or ignored although it is a primary set of rules for taking action to avoid collisions.

-It is interesting to note that the earlier studies show that 85% percent of all accidents are either directly initiated by human error are associated with human error as a result of inappropriate human response (Ziarati, 2006).
-The human error reported to causing the accidents is now apparently to have increased by 5 percent in recent years.
-This may be linked to the revolution in automated equipments/systems on board the ships causing the number of accidents to decrease while increasing human element attributed to accidents.
-The Pareto Analysis methodology of Ziarati (2006) has been applied to identify where maximum benefits could be felt and which Rule if applied correctly that could reduce the number of collisions.
+It is interesting to note that the earlier studies had shown that 85% percent of all accidents are either directly initiated by human error are associated with human error as a result of inappropriate human response (Ziarati, 2006).
+The human error reported to be causing the accidents is now apparently to have increased by 5 percent in recent years.
+This may be linked to the revolution in automated equipments/systems on board ships causing the number of accidents to decrease while increasing human element attributed to accidents.

 The Maritime Accident Investigation Branch (MAIB) and Mariners' Alerting and Reporting Scheme (MARS) reports conclude that many of the basic principles of collision avoidance are improperly understood / applied at sea (MAIB, MARS).
+The Pareto Analysis methodology of Ziarati (2006) has been applied to review Collision data to identify where maximum benefits could be felt and which Rule if applied correctly could reduce the number of collisions most.